thechampusman/IslamicRAG/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This is a **source-available, contribute-only** project under a custom license (see `LICENSE`).
 Please read the guidelines below before opening issues or pull requests.

+## 🤝 Code of Conduct

+This project adheres to a [Code of Conduct](./CODE_OF_CONDUCT.md) that integrates Islamic values (adab, amānah, ikhlās) with professional community standards.
+By participating, you agree to uphold these principles.
+Please read it before contributing.

 ## 📜 License Acceptance
 By submitting a pull request you **affirm** that:
 1. You have read and agree to the `LICENSE` terms.